WhitJP519/hugging_face_trend_notifier/README.md

 4.**Create the Batch File**:

 Open Notepad or any text editor.
-Enter the following commands, replacing the paths with your actual paths: bat
+Paste in the following texts while replacing the paths with your actual paths:
-Copy code

 @echo off
 cd /d "C:\path\to\your\script\directory"
 C:\path\to\nircmd\nircmd.exe exec hide "C:\Program Files\Python312\python.exe" "C:\path\to\your\script\directory\hf_trending_models_notifier.py"

 Save the file as run_notifier_hidden.bat.

 5.**Set Up Task Scheduler**: